IanusInferus/typemake/README.md

 To solve the above problems, and to make the build process of a C++ project debuggable, I propose the TypeMake build system.
 It is developed fully in C#, making it a typed and debuggable program.
 Both developers and users can debug a build process easily like a trivial C# project.
 No more "Please help me on building the project on Windows" issues.

-For Usage:
+## Usage
 TypeMake --help

+## Support matrix
-Support matrix(Target Operating System vs Building Operating System):
+Target Operating System vs Building Operating System
 |                                         |   Windows 10 x64   |      Linux x64     |      MacOS x64     |
 | :-------------------------------------: | :----------------: | :----------------: | :----------------: |
 |             Windows x86/x64             |       VS2017       |                    |                    |